Seham283/CNN-LSTM/README.md

 # CNN-LSTM
-please open the code via colab as i using Plotly to show Interactive Plots
+please open the code via colab as i'm using Plotly to show Interactive Plots